-The modern day Autism Queensland is the state's lead agency for the provision of targeted services to people with autism and is registered to provide supports to NDIS participants.
-We deliver services statewide from centres in Brisbane, Gladstone, Rockhampton, Mackay and Cairns.
-We also operate an accredited, independent school with two campuses in Brisbane.
+The modern-day Autism Queensland is the state's lead agency for the provision of targeted services to people with autism and is registered to provide supports to NDIS participants.
+We deliver services statewide from centres in Brisbane, Gladstone, Rockhampton, Mackay and Cairns and operate an accredited, independent school with two campuses in Brisbane.

 We employ over 300 staff and our policies and services are overseen by a Board of Directors.

-A life of participation, opportunity and choice for people with Autism Spectrum Disorder.
+Our Vision A life of participation, opportunity and choice for people with Autism Spectrum Disorder.

-To support people living with Autism Spectrum Disorder through responsive, evidence-based practice and advocacy.
+Our Mission To support people living with Autism Spectrum Disorder through responsive, evidence-based practice and advocacy.

 Autism Queensland is a registered charity with the Australian Charities and Not-for-profits Commission.
 Learn more about the Register here.